williamayerst/kubernetes.aks/_Helm/README.md

 Once this has been created, initialise Helm with `helm init --service-account=tiller`

+To verify, wait a few seconds and then run `helm version --short` to validate that the components have been installed.
+This does NOT mean they will be working, but at least you're halfway there.

 # WARNING!

 if you don't do this, it will require much further troubleshooting - simply running `helm reset` or `helm init --upgrade --service-account=tiller` does not appear to work, neither does `kubectl edit deploy tiller-deploy --namespace=kube-system` to manually specify the service account under `spec.template.spec`.